iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Projection onto Cones, Subspaces.md

 Let $X$ be a Hilbert space.
 We discuss some of the properties of projection onto a cone in $X$.
 Here we denote $\Pi_C$ to be the projection onto the set $C$.
-Let $X$ be xome Hilbert space for generaity of our statements.
+Let $X$ be some Hilbert space for generality of our statements.

 #### **Thm | Projection onto Cones**